 I am curious to create work through athleticism, integrity and dynamism that connects meaning with movement.
 I search for movement’s capacity to communicate the complexities and nuances of actuality, through varied perspectives and contexts.
-As a creator of dance, I am also a facilitator of movement, discovery and candid exchange, in order to uncover organic motion and honest expression.
+I am a creator of dance and a facilitator of movement, analyzing candid exchange through organic motion and expression.